A novel efficient structure-preserving exponential integrator for Hamiltonian systems: Conclusion

 \section{Conclusion}

-In this work, we proposed a linearly implicit, structure-preserving exponential integrator for semilinear Hamiltonian systems with polynomial nonlinearities by combining Kahan’s method with exponential integration techniques.
-The resulting scheme, EKahan method, successfully balances computational efficiency with the preservation of critical geometric structures, such as symmetry and near-conservation of energy.
-Compared to fully implicit exponential integrators, such as the EAVF method, EKahan requires only the solution of a single linear system per time step, significantly reducing computational costs.
-Although not all geometric properties of Kahan’s method are exactly inherited by EKahan method, we rigorously proved that EKahan maintains symmetry and a bounded and oscillatory energy error and achieves second-order convergence.
+In this work, we proposed a linearly implicit structure-preserving exponential integrator for semilinear Hamiltonian systems with polynomial nonlinearities by combining the Kahan-type discretization with exponential integration techniques. {Although not all geometric properties of Kahan’s method are exactly inherited by EKahan, the resulting scheme balances computational efficiency with key geometric features, including symmetry and exact stepwise energy-increment identities.
+Together with our second-order convergence result, these identities provide a computable near conservation of energy characterization in terms of numerical increments, rather than implying exact energy conservation or symplecticity for general nonlinear systems.
+Compared to the fully implicit energy-preserving exponential integrator EAVF method, EKahan requires only the solution of a single linear system per time step, significantly reducing computational costs.}

-Through extensive numerical experiments on benchmark systems, we verified the method’s stability, long-term accuracy, and computational superiority.
-In particular, EKahan was shown to outperform not only the fully implicit scheme but also other linearly implicit methods, LIEEP and Kahan method, highlighting its enhanced efficiency among structure-preserving approaches.
-Furthermore, we provided the generalization of EKahan to problems involving high-order polynomial Hamiltonians, thereby broadening its applicability to a wider class of physical models.
+Through extensive numerical experiments on benchmark systems, we verified the method’s long-term accuracy and computational competitiveness.
+In particular, EKahan was shown to outperform not only the fully implicit scheme but also other linearly implicit methods, LIEEP and Kahan method, highlighting its enhanced efficiency among structure-preserving approaches. {We also tested the method in representative damped regimes to assess its robustness beyond the conservative setting, where EKahan captures the expected energy-decay trend observed in the dynamics.} Furthermore, we provided the generalization of EKahan to problems involving higher-degree polynomial Hamiltonians, thereby broadening its applicability to a wider class of physical models.

 Overall, the EKahan method offers a compelling tool for the long-time integration of semilinear Hamiltonian systems.
 Future work may explore extending this framework to adaptive step-size strategies, and constructing higher-order efficient structure-preserving exponential integrators.